chatenrk/mutualfundrepo/chartssample/readme.md

 - %y - year without century as a decimal number [00,99].
 - %Y - year with century as a decimal number.
 - %Z - time zone offset, such as “-0700”

+### List of time intervals
+List of time intervals that D3 considers for setting automatic ticks
+- 1, 5, 15 and 30-second.
+- 1, 5, 15 and 30-minute.
+- 1, 3, 6 and 12-hour.
+- 1 and 2-day.
+- 1-week.
+- 1 and 3-month.
+- 1-year.

+We can set our own time intervals using the [d3 time] (https://github.com/d3/d3-time#d3-time) component